snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_shipments.md

 >
 > You can only allocate shipments that are in a `{state}` of either _unallocated_ or _allocation_failed_.
 If you attempt to allocate a shipment that is not in one of those states, PRO returns an error.

-<span class="highlight">THE ABOVE IS A CONSIGNMENTS RULE BUT I'M GUESSING THAT THIS IS STILL THE CASE.
-CAN'T SEE ANY OTHER STATES ON THE LIST THAT YOU WOULD BE ABLE TO ALLOCATE FROM</span>

 To allocate shipments in PRO, you'll need to call one of PRO's allocation endpoints.
 You can specify a carrier service or service group to allocate to, allocate based on a quote you received, or have PRO select the cheapest eligible carrier service for you.
 You can also use custom filters to narrow down the pool of available services on a per-shipment basis.
 Whichever endpoint you use, PRO uses pre-defined allocation rules to ensure that your shipment is allocated to a suitable carrier service.

 PRO offers the following allocation endpoints: